VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart5Chapter01.md

 The above functions are used to create `UNIX` domain socket and perform data transfer.
 They are the wraps of basic socket function provided by the operating system.
 The uses of these functions are described as follow:
 - `serv_listen:` The server calls this function to create a listening socket and returns socket file descriptor.
-It is suggested to create server listening socket under the directory of /var/tmp/.
+It is suggested to create server listening socket under the directory of `/var/tmp/`.
 - `serv_accept:` The server calls this function to accept the connection request from clients.
 - `cli_conn:` Client calls this function to connect the server.
 Name is the listening socket of the server.
-The socket created for the client is stored in the directory of /var/tmp/, named with <pid>-c, in which c is used to differentiate the purpose of different socket communication task, and specified by the argument of project.
-MiniGUI-Processes internally uses a, so the sockets created by application program should use alphabets excluding a.
+The socket created for the client is stored in the directory of `/var/tmp/`, named with `<pid>-c`, in which `c` is used to differentiate the purpose of different socket communication task, and specified by the argument of project.
+MiniGUI-Processes internally uses `a`, so the sockets created by application program should use alphabets excluding `a`.
 - `sock_write_t:` After creating the connection, client and server can use `sock_write_t` and `sock_read_t` to perform data exchange.
 Arguments of `sock_write_t` are similar to system call write, but can pass a timeout value in the unit of 10ms.
 When the argument is zero, the timeout is disabled.
-Note that timeout setting is only valid in the program mginit.
+Note that timeout setting is only valid in the program `mginit`.
 - `sock_read_t:` Arguments of `sock_read_t` are similar to system call read, but can pass a timeout value in the unit of 10ms.
 When the argument is zero, the timeout is disabled.
-Note that timeout setting is only valid in program mginit.
+Note that timeout setting is only valid in program `mginit`.

 The following code illustrates how a server program creates a listening socket by using above functions:

 ```cpp
 #define LISTEN_SOCKET    “/var/tmp/mysocket”